Basics of HTML

 HTML stands for Hypertext Mark-up Language, now to most people this will not really mean a great deal, simply put HTML is everything behind web sites that you see when you browse the Internet.
 HTML is used to tell your web browser how to display your web site, the code is rendered by your browser creating an interface for viewers.
 When your browser hits a web page, it converts all of this HTML code into viewable objects, such as blocks of colour and borders.

 HTML code is stored in files, just like your word document apart from instead of using .doc for the file's extension, its .html instead.
-Saving your files as .html will instruct your browser (Internet Explorer, Firefox etc) to render the code which is found within the file, renaming a document (.doc) to .html will not work, as documents are not written in HTML code.
+Saving your files as .html will instruct your browser (Microsoft Edge, Firefox, etc.) to render the code which is found within the file, renaming a document (.doc) to .html will not work, as documents are not written in HTML code.

 Once you have saved the files as .html you will be able to open them using your browser, once you are happy with your pages you can then upload them to your web site by FTP.
 You can find several guides for uploading your files in our Support Section.